Wt-Works/todo-app/README.md

 `$ sudo apt-get install witty witty-dev witty-doc witty-dbg witty-examples`

+Make sure you have port 25 open (for SMTP communication), if:

+`$ telnet localhost 25` throws some restrictions, then install postfix:

+`$ sudo apt-get install mailutils`

 Run
 `$ ./build.sh`
 Wait for it to compile and visit localhost:8080